Jorl17/minecraft-dropbox-server/README.md

     ./uninstall.sh /usr/local

 # If mc-dbox-server executes my Minecraft Server, can I change the JVM arguments?
 What are the defaults?
 You can, it's easy!
-Just use the `-j`, `--jvm-options`flag.
+Just use the `-o`, `--jvm-options`flag.
 The defaults are `-Xmx3G -Xms2G` and you probably ought to change them.

 # Can I change the IP that mc-dbox-server reports?
 Sure.
 Use `-i`,`--ip`to set the IP you want it to report.
 By default, **minecraft-dropbox-server** will auto-detect your public IP.
 However, it makes sense that you'd want to change it (e.g. if you'd like to report some LAN/VPN-based IP)